 USE PEGS – This is a great tutorial on how to use pegs to hang tights, makes it easier to see what colours you have.
 Tutorial found at Lana Red Studio.

 CREATIVE WAY TO FOLD CLOTHES IN DRAWERS – I have been doing this since my twins were babies, as I stored all their clothes in drawers.
 Simply fold the clothing into thirds or quarters (whichever fits best in the drawer) with the folded edge up.
-This makes it really easy to see what clothes are in the drawer, and take one half way through the drawer and won’t make a mess! image found via Mika Perry.
+This makes it really easy to see what clothes are in the drawer, and stops you making it a mess when getting the clothes out.
+I like to use expandable drawer dividers (which are available in The Organised Housewife shop here) because it makes it really easy to keep the clothes in their tidy rows.

 PLASTIC DRAWERS – Add extra space to a closet, these are particularly good if you are renting so you can easily take it with you when you move.
 Image found via Living Rich on Less.